 - lettuce – there are many colorful lettuce mix seed packages, a lovely decoration, too!

 - parsley, mint, and similar herbs

 - bush beans, etc.

 Position the gardening containers so that they can easily be reached and observed by children.
-Yes, it’s a no-brainer, yet I made a mistake at the beginnning, placing some of the pots too high on a shelf.
-Now we’ve adjusted it, so everything can be observed from our child’s percpective 🙂
+Yes, it’s a no-brainer, yet I made a mistake at the beginning, placing some of the pots too high on a shelf.
+Now we’ve adjusted it, so everything can be observed from our child’s perspective 🙂

 Especially if you are working with toddlers – they will remember the connection between seeding and growing plants easier.

 Talking about seeding, you might want to use free, eco seed planters: like here, this spring we started rucola seeds in eggshells – it was so cute and so much fun!
 And our kid saw the results super fast, as rucola spruces up very quickly!

 Plant something your Kids will love to eat